bcambl/rtmpauthbot/README.md

 ## Build From Source
 If you would rather compile the project from source, please install the latest version of the Go programming language  [here](https://golang.org/dl/).
 ```
-GOOS=linux GOARCH=amd64 go build -ldflags="-s -w" -o rtmpauth main.go
+GOOS=linux GOARCH=amd64 go build -ldflags="-s -w" -o rtmpauthd main.go
 ```

 ## Security considerations
 While it is possible to run this service on a different host, it is intended to run on the same host/container pod as nginx and communicate via localhost.
-Due to this assumption, the _rtmpauth_ service should NOT be publicly accessible or firewall rules should be configured to only allow connection from the nginx host/container.
+Due to this assumption, the rtmpauthd service should NOT be publicly accessible or firewall rules should be configured to only allow connection from the nginx host/container.